The history and future of prosthetics

 Further advancements have meant that nowadays devices are much lighter, usually made of plastic, aluminium and composite materials.

 The future of prosthetics…

 It may have taken thousands of years to get from a humble prosthetic toe to the functional devices we have today, but advancements are coming thick and fast.
-So how might prosthetics look by the time Fish is celebrating ANOTHER 40 years?
+So, how might prosthetics look over the next few years?

 With 3D printing advancing and becoming more affordable, the possibility of anyone being able to easily design and print a prosthetic limb could soon become a reality.
 New 3D scanning and body modelling technology could also enable people to 3D scan their limbs and have prosthetics modelled after them, making for more natural fitting and appearance.

-Even more impressive, researchers are developing a bionic limb which is controlled by thought.
-It attaches to an implant inserted directly into the bone, and nerve reassignment surgery then allows brain signals to directly control movement.
+Even more impressive, researchers are developing versions of bionic limbs, controlled by thought.
+They attach to an implant inserted directly into the bone, and nerve reassignment surgery then allows brain signals to directly control movement.

 Aesthetics, too, now play an important part.
-The Alternative Limb Project not only creates natural looking, life-like limbs using silicone (and the option of 94 different skin tones), but also imaginative bespoke designs which include a Swarovski crystallised leg and an arm entwined with dragons and snakes.
-Could customised avant-garde prosthetics soon be the norm?
+The Alternative Limb Project not only creates natural looking, life-like limbs using silicon, but also imaginative bespoke designs which include a Swarovski crystallised leg and an arm entwined with dragons – perfect for Game of Thrones fans!

 Whether 3D-printed or avant-garde prosthetics become the norm, it’s clear that the prosthetics industry isn’t slowing down.